CLI Reference

 init

-Prepare the worker node: creates data directories, verifies containerd and nerdctl are installed, and walks you through an interactive setup wizard.
+One-time setup.
+Creates /etc/banyan/ config directories, enables IP forwarding, verifies containerd and nerdctl are installed, generates a WireGuard keypair, and walks you through an interactive setup wizard.

 sudo banyan-agent init| Flag | Default | Description |